kmpm/py-ndebug/README.md

 ## Usage

- With `debug` you simply invoke the exported function to generate your debug function, passing it a name which will determine if a noop function is returned, or custom decorated function that emulates the python 3 `print` function but, by default, prints to `sys.stderr`.
+ With `create` you simply invoke the exported function to generate your debug function, passing it a name which will determine if a noop function is returned, or custom decorated function that emulates the python 3 `print` function but, by default, prints to `sys.stderr`.
 A unique color is selected per-function for visibility.

 Example _test.py_: